VJSampleProjects/SampleApiDotnet8/README.md

 #Future Improvements
 1. Models can be broken intosmaller one.
-1. Proper Authentication Can be implemented.
+2. Proper Authentication Can be implemented.
+3. JWT Authentication can be implemented using Custom Middleware